ELoTrash/Starlink-Guides/Tailscale.md

 5. Advertise the routes to tailscale: `sudo tailscale up --advertise-routes=192.168.5.0/24` *Note: You will need to change the `192.168.5.0/24` to your local networks specific IPv4 addresses.
 You can specify specific addresses instead of the whole subnet if needed.*

+Thanks for reading :)
+Questions or concerns, reach out to me on discord @shiroe_2000